Capitol Reef Photography Guide: Best Photo Spots In Fruita

 Man and woman sitting on a stone entrance sign to Capitol Reef, a great photo spot

 We first visited Capitol Reef in October 2019 as part of a three month US road trip.
 During our visit, we spent one amazing day photographing the vibrant fall colors in this smaller park.
+However, the one mistake we made was not giving ourselves enough time because we had a jammed packed Utah road trip itinerary.

-When we visited, we were still using our beginner level Sony a6000.
-Since then, we have seriously upgraded our camera equipment so we hope to return in the future to recapture this stunning national park.
+We expected amazing photo ops at the bigger name parks, which made photography at Capitol Reef National Park a welcome surprise package.
+At this time, we were still using our beginner level Sony a6000, but all the photos in this guide have been taken by us.
+Since our visit, we have seriously upgraded our camera equipment so we hope to return in the future to recapture this stunning national park.
+Read more about us.

 Love photography?
 Shop our professional photo gallery here.